 Do FHA loans allow co-signers?

-Yes, FHA loans help a borrowers who may not meet income or credit score requirements.
+Yes, FHA loans help borrowers who may not meet income or credit score requirements.

 How do I protect myself as a cosigner?